 Ask the Access Site Admin to log in and verify they can see all of their devices.

-Confirm that the Access Site Admin can see the support token generation page so they can leverage Verkada Support, if needed.
+Confirm that the Access Site Admin can generate a support token so they can leverage Verkada Support, if needed.

 The Access Site Admin should be added to all sites with access controllers.